Minestom/minestom.net/docs/adventure/resource-packs.md

         .build();
 ```

-`ResourcePackStatus#intermediate` distinguishes the two, so a callback concerned only with the outcome can filter on it.

 ## Sending during configuration

 `ResourcePackPushPacket` is valid in the configuration phase, so a pack can be sent from `AsyncPlayerConfigurationEvent`.
 Configuration does not finish until every pending pack has a terminal status, so the player remains on the connecting screen until the pack is applied.